140 Chubb Hall

 Athens, OH 45710

 The Criminal Justice program is designed for students who have already completed an associate's degree in a related area such as law enforcement, human services technology, corrections technology, or police administration.
-It offers students with technical education backgrounds an academic program to broaden their education, helping them qualify for careers in law enforcement administration, parole and probation, forensic science, adult and juvenile corrections, and police administration.
+If you hold such a degree from a technical or community college, or from a regional campus of Ohio University, you are eligible to apply to the Criminal Justice major program.
+The Criminal Justice major offers students with technical education backgrounds an academic program to broaden their education, helping them qualify for careers in law enforcement administration, parole and probation, forensic science, adult and juvenile corrections, and police administration.
+Criminal Justice students also might prepare for law school or for further study in graduate or professional schools.

 The guiding premise of the program is that the criminal justice system in America can be improved by providing a high-quality, liberal education to career-minded men and women.